fairnessforensics/wiggum/docs/source/user_manual.rst

 Loading data
 ^^^^^^^^^^^^^

-First, you have to load a data set.
-You may load data as a .csv file or from a folder that was created by wiggum app that contains the data, metadata, and results from a prior analysis.
+The first step to using Wiggum is to load a dataset.
+You may load data as a .csv file or from a folder that was created by Wiggum that contains the data, metadata, and results from a prior analysis.

 #.
 Click “Choose File”: select a data file from your local disk.
 #.
 Select upload